umairmy305/notebooks-sharing/docs/Expanse_portal.md

 **1. Login to the Expanse Portal**

-Use your XSEDE username and password to login to the portal.
+Use your XSEDE username (trainXX) and password to login to the portal.

 [https://portal.expanse.sdsc.edu](https://portal.expanse.sdsc.edu)